ShawnData/builtwith_api/README.md

   # Additional feature

-  You can also plot the data downloaded from the Trend API.
+  You can also plot the Trend data.
 But this feature only works on Databricks.
   ```
   techs.plot_trend()
   ```